AayushK47/AayushK47/README.md

 - 🔭 I’m currently working on multiple full-stack projects.

-- 🌱 I’m currently learning a lot of JS frameworks and Libraries.
+- 🌱 I’m currently learning a lot of Golang, AWS and data engineering.

 - ❤️ Two things that I really love doing:-